 So in June of 1990, one and a half years after its opening, the three doctors realized the need for a second partner.
 Dr. Christenberry then purchased Dr. Crowe’s half interest in the practice and property of Caldwell Mill Animal Clinic making Dr. Jordan and Dr. Christenberry full 50-50 partners.
 And so began a partnership of two men with completely opposite personalities (they both had personality profile tests done early in their relationship) but seem to have complemented one another by God’s grace.
 They have a unity of spirit yet a variety of ideas… A good blend.

 Through the years, we have had a few associates who have contributed to our mission, but Dr. Andy Sokol came in May of 1998 and has become an integral part of the heartbeat of Caldwell Mill Animal Clinic.
 Soon after, the practice realized a need to expand its physical borders and through many hours of planning, wrangling, and negotiations found its way across the street to its present location in November of 1999.
-Dr. Nicole Martin joined the practice in 2010, Dr. Jennifer Ham in 2015, Dr. Brand Tolbert in 2017 as well as the recent additions of Dr. Sarah Wentworth in 2018, Dr. Caitlin Cleary in 2019, and Dr. Peter Velotas in January of 2021 and Dr. Sloan Blaylock in December of 2022.
+Dr. Nicole Martin joined the practice in 2010, Dr. Jennifer Ham in 2015 as well as the recent additions of Dr. Sarah Wentworth in 2018, and Dr. Peter Velotas in January of 2021 and Dr. Sloan Blaylock in December of 2022.
 These additions are valuable assets to Caldwell Mill Animal Clinic's practice of veterinary medicine.
 Caldwell Mill Animal Clinic has also been richly blessed by a loyal and effective core support staff.
-Those who have had the deepest impact and have stood the test of time and been here for ten years or more are Cindy Holtzclaw, Lisa Foote, Ann Trupp, Rick Clark, Diana Barnes, Leanne Lewis, Leigh Ann Bice, Kimberly Gurubel, and Kadee Matthews.
+Those who have had the deepest impact and have stood the test of time and been here for ten years or more are Cindy Holtzclaw, Lisa Foote, Ann Trupp, Rick Clark, Leanne Lewis, Leigh Ann Bice, Kimberly Gurubel, Melinda Daniels, and Kelli Jones.